 First up is a Reynolds 853 29er mountain bike frame.
 This was built a couple of years but was never painted.
 It’s a full 853 frame with Paragon slider dropouts.
 We can supply various inserts for these dropouts so you can run it with a derailleur, singlespeed or with a Rohloff hub.

-It has no cable guides on it at all at the moment so you can choose whatever guides and brazeons you like.
-We’ll also paint it whatever (single) colour you want.
+We’ll paint it whatever (single) colour you want.
 If you want a fancy paint design we can do that too but it will cost extra.
 It was originally designed for 100-120mm travel forks.
 73º seat angle with a 71.5º head angle.
 Effective top tube length is about 600mm, seattube length is 485mm, chainstays are 450mm.
 Seattube is 28.6 for a 27.2 seatpost.
 1-1/8″ headtube.

 The drawing is below with all relevant numbers and angles.
-I’ll get some pics up in the next day or so.
 Looking to get £700 for this which is pretty close to half price if you commissioned us to build the same thing today.
 We’ll ship it anywhere in the UK for that price too.
 Let us know asap if you’re interested as I don’t think this will be around for long.

 Obviously the drawing is for dimensions only.
-Some pics of the frame primed and ready for paint of your choice is shown below (Paragon dropouts not shown).
+Some pics of the frame primed and ready for paint of your choice is shown below (dropouts inserts not shown).
 Any questions, give us a buzz on 01506 435 400.

 I know summers’s over, but we’ve finally got t-shirts back in stock!
 Available in three sizes and two colours (graphite or sunflower) you can find them in the Shand online shop.